 What is the primary purpose of a Virtual LAN (VLAN)?

-The primary purpose of a VLAN is to segment a network into smaller, isolated sub-networks to improve performance, enhance security, and simplify network management.
+The primary purpose of a VLAN is to segment a physical network into multiple, distinct broadcast domains, enhancing security and improving network performance.